 When it comes to meetings, both Teams and Slack offer online audio and video sharing — but Teams has the edge for larger companies, as it’s backed by Microsoft’s years of experience creating products specifically for large enterprise organizations.

-The free version of Teams allows you to hold video meetings, and use background blur and screen sharing.
+The free version of Teams allows you to hold video meetings, and use background blur, custom background images, and screen sharing.
 The version included in Microsoft 365 Basic allows you to schedule and record meetings, and host meetings with up to 250 attendees.
-You can also host live events and large meetings, webinars, and company-wide events with up to 10,000 attendees inside or outside your organization.
+It also supports larger gatherings, such as webinars, meetings, and events of up to 10,000 participants, both from within and outside the organization.

-As for Slack, the free plan offers unlimited one-to-one voice or video calls but does not allow you to record a meeting without integrating a third-party app.
-However, you can use Slack to make voice and video calls either with or without third-party services like Google Hangouts and Zoom, and if you upgrade to a paid plan, Slack will support up to 15 simultaneous callers and provide screen sharing.
+As for Slack, you can conduct unlimited one-to-one voice and video calls under the free plan; however it doesn’t allow you to record a meeting without integrating a third-party app.
+On the other hand, Slack does support third-party voice and video call services, such as Zoom and Google Meet, even with the free plan.
+If you upgrade to a paid plan, Slack will support up to 15 simultaneous callers and provide screen sharing.

 Both Teams and Slack allow you to create private messages and channels that provide you and your team with a shared view of the work that’s being done.
 As you work in channels on both platforms, your conversations and files become a searchable archive, making it easier to find what you need when you need it.